virtual-maker-net/Buildalon/README.md

 - A Unity project you want to build.
 - A Unity license to build the project (Personal, Pro, etc.).
 - Your Unity project should be pushed to a Github repository.
-- Sign up for 5mB here.
+- Sign up for Buildalon here.

-## Install the 5mB Github App
+## Install the Buildalon Github App

 TODO: need to make the app public to see what the installation page looks like.